lab10-coop/gnosis-s2g-mvp/README.md

 # gnosis-s2g-mvp

-A proof of concept project to provide a nodejs server that uses an Infinion Security2Go smartcard to sign transaction for an gnosis safe.
+Using Infinion Security2Go smartcard to sign transaction for an gnosis safe.
+A minimal viable product to deliver a proof of concept.